sinclairtarget/michel/README.md

 Because Hugo is so complicated!

 Michel prioritizes explicit setup over ergonomics, perhaps to a fault.
-Michel will, uh, pour the concrete for you, but you have to... set up the rebar?
+Michel will, uh, pour the concrete for you, but you have to... lay the rebar?

 ## Non-Features
 * Michel will never have asset pipelines.
 [Just use CSS](https://lyra.horse/blog/2025/08/you-dont-need-js/).